yousif-khalil-abdulkarim/daiso-core/website/docs/components/shared_lock/shared_lock_usage.md

 The library includes 3 additional contracts:

-- `ISharedLock` - Allows only manipulation of the shared-lock.
+- `ISharedLock` - Allows only for manipulating of the shared-lock.

-- `IWriterLock` - Allows only manipulation of the shared-lock as writer.
+- `IWriterLock` - Allows only for manipulating of the shared-lock as writer.

-- `IReaderSemaphore` - Allows only manipulation of the shared-lock as reader.
+- `IReaderSemaphore` - Allows only for manipulating of the shared-lock as reader.

-- `ISharedLockProviderBase` - Allows only creation of shared-locks.
+- `ISharedLockProviderBase` - Allows only for creation of shared-locks.

-- `ISharedLockListenable` – Allows only to listening to shared-lock events.
+- `ISharedLockListenable` - Allows only to listening to shared-lock events.

 This seperation makes it easy to visually distinguish the 3 contracts, making it immediately obvious that they serve different purposes.